Skip to main content

 Do I have to pay for works to the roof even though I don’t own the top flat?

-It is usually the case that every leaseholder has to contribute towards roof repairs as they are deemed to be common parts.
+Usually, every leaseholder has to contribute towards repairs to the roof, as it is deemed to be a common part’ of the building

-However, legally you only pay for the costs of roof repair, if your lease has a term which obliges you to pay for these works.
+However, you are only required to pay for the costs of roof repairs if your lease has a term that expresses that.

-Furthermore, the landlord, when carrying out major works like roof repairs, will most likely be required to follow section 20 consultation which will give you a right, amongst others, to give your observations about the works and propose a contractor.
+Furthermore, major works like roof repairs are likely to require the landlord to consult leaseholders under Section 20 of the Landlord and Tenant Act 1985.
+This gives you the right, among others, to give your comments about the works and to propose a contractor.

 More information you might find useful: